Judge Doom: In popular culture

-The Adventures of Rocky and Bullwinkle indirectly references Doom's biological weapon, the Dip, after Fearless Leader says there has never been a way to kill a toon before, The Mole says "what about in the movie Roger Rabbit?".
+The Adventures of Rocky and Bullwinkle indirectly references Doom's biological weapon, the Dip.
+After Fearless Leader says there has never been a way to kill a toon before, The Mole says, "what about in the movie Roger Rabbit?".
 The Fearless Leader responds by saying that was different.
-Rappers MC Lars and Kool Keith wrote a song about Roger Rabbit and Judge Doom on Lars's 2015 album, "The Zombie Dinosaur LP" called "the Dip".
+Rappers MC Lars and Kool Keith wrote a song about Roger Rabbit and Judge Doom on Lars's 2015 album, The Zombie Dinosaur LP, called "The Dip".
 Lars cited Doom as a favorite villain of his.
-Christopher Lloyd guest starred on and gave insight of his character on an episode of the Disney+ original documentary series Prop Culture.
+Christopher Lloyd guest starred on and gave insight into his character on an episode of the Disney+ original documentary series Prop Culture.

-In May 2021, the quarterback of the National Football League's Tampa Bay Buccaneers, Tom Brady, was compared in Twitter as looking like Judge Doom (along with other fictional villains) in a fashion outfit of his when attending the 2021 Kentucky Derby.
+In May 2021, the quarterback of the National Football League's Tampa Bay Buccaneers, Tom Brady, was compared on Twitter as looking like Judge Doom (along with other fictional villains) in a fashion outfit of his when attending the 2021 Kentucky Derby.
 The noted comparison resulted in viral phenomenon jokes in regards to Brady being the character.

+In August 2023, Judge Doom appeared as a character at the Oogie Boogie Bash Halloween Party at Disney California Adventure.